 Boat anglers will use this knot when connecting a snap swivel to the end of their braided reel line, for attaching their terminal rig.

-First, double the line and pass the resulting loop through the eye of the hook.
+First, double the line and pass the resulting loop through the eye of the swivel.

 Finally, lubricate it with saliva and then cinch it up tight with a steady, continuous pull.